sonertari/UTMFW/README.md

 - Strip xbase and xfont:
 	+ Make sure the contents are the same as in the files in the old iso and img files, except for the version numbers
-	+ SECURITY: Be very careful about the permissions of the directories and files in these install sets, they should be the same as the original files
+	+ SECURITY: Be very careful with the permissions of the directories and files in these install sets, they should be the same as the original files

 - Run the create script:
 	+ Install gettext-tools and doxygen for translations and documentation